CALÇOTS: CATALONIA’S FAMOUS NATIVE WILD ONION

 Calçots and the tradition of calçotada

 Calçots are a variety of green onion that have a sweeter and milder taste than your average white or yellow onion.
 The flavor is comparable to leeks or spring onions.
-Once these onions are ready for picking in the spring, Catalans love to bring friends and families together to have a calçotada.
-Everyone enjoys grilled onions and other Catalan specialties while drinking local wine straight from a porrón.
+They come into season in the spring and Catalans celebrate by throwing a calçotada.
+The Calçots are grilled and enjoyed alongside other Catalan specialties while drinking local wine straight from a porrón.

-To properly enjoy this vegetable in the traditional way, calçots are thrown over an open fire or grill and cooked until the outer layer is a little bit charred.
-Remove the outer layer to reveal the tender layers beneath, which are nice and sweet.
-To eat like a true Catalan, throw your head back and drop the whole calçot straight in!
+To enjoy this vegetable in the traditional way, cook the calçots over an open fire, or grill, until the outer layer is a little bit charred.
+Remove the outer layer to reveal the tender flesh beneath, which is nice and sweet.
+To eat like a true Catalan, throw your head back and drop the whole calçot straight in your mouth!
 Don’t worry about appearances because everyone gets a little messy at a traditional calçotada.

 Traditional calçotada cuisine

-While calçots are delicious on their own, many Catalans prefer to generously dip them in some homemade romesco sauce: a sauce made from garlic, roasted tomatoes, and crushed nuts almonds and hazelnuts.
-Slather it all over the onions and you’ll be eating like a true Catalan!
+While calçots are delicious on their own, many Catalans prefer to dip them in some homemade romesco sauce: a sauce made from garlic, roasted tomatoes, and crushed nuts.
+Pour the sauce over the onions and you’ll be eating like a true Catalan!
 No calçotada is complete without some botifarra sizzling on the grill alongside the onions.
-This pork sausage is a Catalan specialty that comes in a handful of different varieties.
-Juicy and delicious, botifarra is often served with white beans that are similar to navy beans, forming one of Catalonia’s most iconic dishes: botifarra amb mongetes.
+This pork sausage is a Catalan specialty.
+Juicy and delicious, botifarra is often served with white beans as one of Catalonia’s most iconic dishes: botifarra amb mongetes.

-And let’s not forget the about the wine!
-Slurp down local wine from a porrón, a pitcher that is held high above your mouth as the wine flows out and drops into your mouth.
+Don’t forget the wine!
+Slurp local wine from a porrón, a glass pitcher designed to pour the wine into your mouth in a thin stream.
 It may be tricky at first if you’ve never used one, but this clever invention lets everyone share the wine without the necessity of glasses and nobody’s mouth ever touches the porrón.
-With a little practice, you too can be drinking like a local in no time!
+With a little practice, you’ll be drinking like a local in no time!

 See more: Have You Heard About the Famous Catalan Calçotada?